aodn/python-aodntools/aodntools/timeseries_products/Documentation/Gridded_timeseries.md

 ## Scope

-The code will provide aggregated files for TEMPERATURE at each IMOS mooring site binned into one hour intervals and interpolated at defined target depths.
-The aggregation process excludes out-of-water data and records not flagged as “good” or “probably good” in the input file.
+The code will provide aggregated files for TEMPERATURE at each IMOS mooring site binned into one hour intervals and linearly interpolated at defined target depths.
+The aggregation process excludes out-of-water data and records not flagged as “good” or “probably good”.
 QC flags will not be included.

 ## Input

-The input file is the hourly timeseries aggregated file for the site.
+The input file is the hourly time series aggregated file for the site.

 Files and the variable to be aggregated by this code will meet the following requirements:

-- File contains data from only one deployment of one instrument;
+- File contains data from only one site and TEMP has been binned to one-hour time intervals;
 - File is a delayed-mode product, with file version label FV01;
-- File contains, at the minimum, one of the variables to be aggregated (listed below), and variables TIME, LATITUDE, LONGITUDE, and either NOMINAL_DEPTH, or the global attribute instrument_nominal_depth;
+- File contains, along with TEMP, the variables TIME, DEPTH, LATITUDE, LONGITUDE;
 - File is in netCDF format, compliant with CF-1.6 and IMOS-1.4 conventions;
 - All files to be aggregated are from the same site, and have the same site_code attribute;
 - Sea Water Temperature values to be aggregated have TIME as their only dimension in the netCDF file  (or if LATITUDE and LONGITUDE are included as dimensions, they have size 1);